 The Grenada Campus offers technical programs, academic courses, and workforce training.
 The campus further serves as a meeting place for a variety of educational workshops, seminars, and conferences.
-The Corey Forum, with a seating capacity of over five hundred, provides a venue for the Grenada Arts Partnership and a conference site for numerous groups.
+The Grenada Campus houses the Corey Forum with a seating capacity of over five hundred.